balnbibarbi/tanzu-initializr/tas/tas-foundation-deployment.md

 ---

-[feature] Download tiles and upload to jumpbox
+Download tiles and upload to jumpbox

 In order to efficiently move the large binary to their destination hosts, Platform Engineering should stage the binaries close to the deployment box.